torressliu/LAMARL/review1.md

 | Ours |$4463.2\pm 362.7$|$311.4\pm 16.3$|
 | without aligment |$4168.3\pm 372.6$|$213.1\pm 16.7$|
 ## Why MARS has a more pronounced advantage over frame-skips in simpler tasks than in more complex tasks?
-Because the simple tasks does not require too much movement change, the demand for internal diversification of the movement sequence is not high.
+Because the simple tasks does not require too much action change, the demand for internal diversification of the action sequence is not high.
 So frameksip can learn suboptimal policies.
 ## Does the decoder need to be run on the execution device?
 The question is instructive.
 We do not need to deploy the decoder to the executor.
 Thus avoid a series of problems.
 We will highlignt this in the new version to improve readability.
 ## The paper mentions that MARS has better stationarity.